Skip to main content

 • graphics

 The graphics of "AI War: Fleet Command" are widely regarded as outdated and simplistic, often described as utilitarian 2D visuals that lack modern polish.
-While some players find the minimalistic design functional for managing large-scale battles, many criticize the graphics for being visually unappealing and reminiscent of older games.
-Despite these shortcomings, the gameplay depth and strategic complexity are praised, suggesting that players who prioritize mechanics over aesthetics may still find the game rewarding.
+While some players find the minimalistic design functional for managing large-scale battles, many express disappointment with the overall aesthetic, suggesting it detracts from the experience.
+Despite the graphical shortcomings, the game's depth and strategic gameplay are praised, indicating that players who prioritize mechanics over visuals may still find it rewarding.

 • “The graphics may not be top notch, but you forget about that 10 minutes in once you realize how deep the rabbit hole goes.”